 You can get a print friendly PDF tutorial simply by joining my email list below.
-It’s a great way to be the first to learn about my new drawing projects and special promotions.
+It’s a great way to have my newest tutorials come to you, instead of you searching them out.

 Time needed: 1 hour.

 - Fold to make guides.
 Start the head.

 - Outline letters.